jguerra-astro/dynamicall/_sources/Installation.rst.txt

 ===================

 We suggest you look at the `installation instructions for Jax <https://github.com/google/jax#installation>`_ to minimize errors.
+Specially if you are planning on using the gpu version of Jax.

-Specially since installation instructions will vary depending on whether you have a gpu or not. jax, jaxlib, jaxopt are required as well, but they should be installed as part of installing jax.
+jax, jaxlib, jaxopt are required as well, but they should be installed as part of installing jax.

 .. warning::